2023 Texas A&M–Corpus Christi Islanders baseball team

-The 2023 Texas A&M–Corpus Christi Islanders baseball team represents Texas A&M University–Corpus Christi during the 2023 NCAA Division I baseball season.
-The Islanders play their home games at Chapman Field.
-They are led by sixteenth–year head coach Scott Malone and are members of the Southland Conference.
+The 2023 Texas A&M–Corpus Christi Islanders baseball team represented Texas A&M University–Corpus Christi during the 2023 NCAA Division I baseball season.
+The Islanders played their home games at Chapman Field.
+They were led by sixteenth–year head coach Scott Malone and are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 Texas A&M-Corpus Christi was picked to finish seventh in the Southland Conference with 55 votes.

 Preseason All-Southland team

 Three Texas A&M-Corpus Christi players were named to the conference preseason first team.
 One player was named to the conference preseason second team.